kiboschool/course-pm-and-design/src/lessons/software-team/assignment.md

 - Help young (and young at hear) people learn and practice the latest dance moves
 - Help religious communities engage their members digitally
 - Help busy university students live healthier lives
-- Widlcard: come up with your own HMW statement to work on
+- Wildcard: come up with your own HMW statement to work on

 ### Step 2: Brainstorm some ideas